 Miss Bates is a loyal reader to certain romance writers because they offer engaging romance about goodness: Liz Fielding, Marion Lennox, Carla Kelly, Jessica Hart, and Kate Hewitt.
-Their heroes and heroines may be melancholic, mistaken, even a little sharp at times, but they are fundamentally good – decent, caring, and kind.
+Their heroes and heroines may be melancholic, mistaken, even sharp at times, but they are fundamentally good – decent, caring, and kind.
 No one is smarmy, no one is mean, and no one dominates.
-It’s fair to ask if this makes their books, their characters, boring?
+It’s fair to ask if this makes their books, their characters, humdrum?
 Miss Bates would argue not because they create characters who are good people with plenty of personality.
-The dialogue is strong, the inner conflicts are believable, and the romance, well, it’s of the sigh variety.
-When MissB reaches the end, she is replete with sighs of satisfaction.
+The dialogue is strong; the inner conflicts, believable; and the romance, of the sigh variety.
+When MissB reaches the end, she is replete with reader satisfaction.

 Such a book is Liz Fielding’s The Sheikh’s Convenient Princess.
-The premise is outlandish, but Fielding’s hero and heroine are believably fleshy, in their dilemmas, their give-and-take and back-and-forth of witty banter, serious sharing, charming flirtations, and deepening affection.
+The premise is outlandish, but Fielding’s hero and heroine are believably fleshy, in their dilemmas, give-and-take and back-and-forth witty banter, serious sharing, charming flirtations, and deepening affection.
 When we meet Sheikh Bram Ansari, he is “disgraced, disinherited, and exiled.”
 Youthful shenanigans led his father to disinherit him and put his younger brother on the throne, a younger brother who also married Bram’s arranged fiancée, Safia.
-Enter Ruby Dance, temporary PA (when Bram’s right-hand-man is laid low by a skiing accident).
-Bram may not have seen kith nor kin in five years, but he’s cleaned up his act and is now a man worth billions.
+Enter Ruby Dance, exclusive, much-sought-after, lauded temporary PA.
+Bram may not have seen kith or kin in five years, but he cleaned up his act and is now a billionaire.
 He can afford Ruby Dance. (more…)